-NOTE: For searches of non-specific malignancy related conditions and malignancy related therapeutic and diagnostic procedures, it is recommended to use the respective lower level sub-SMQ of SMQ Malignancies.
+NOTE: For searches of non-specific malignancy related conditions and malignancy related therapeutic and diagnostic procedures, it is recommended to use the respective lower level sub-SMQ of Malignancies (SMQ).

 Figure 2-18.
-Hierarchy Structure of Ovarian neoplasm, malignant and unspecified (SMQ)
+Hierarchy Structure of Ovarian neoplasms, malignant and unspecified (SMQ)